opensearch-project/opensearch-benchmark-workloads/noaa_semantic_search/README.md

 Currently, we support 5 test procedures for the semantic search workload.
 The default procedure is `hybrid-query-aggs-light` and does create an index, ingest data and run a base set of search queries.

 To run the default workload, invoke the following command.
-In that example we set number some extra parameters directly as part of the command.
+In that example we set some extra parameters directly as part of the command.

 ```
 # OpenSearch Cluster End point url with hostname and port